shaussler/TheoreticalUniverse/documentation/faraday_tensor_derivation.rst

    by Stéphane Haussler

-I would expect the reader to have a solid understanding of vector calculus, know the vector dot product, the cross product, as well a matrix multiplication.
-Interestingly, neither understanding of Maxwell equations nor knowledge of tensor calculus is readlly needed to follow the derivation.

 In this article, I present a straightforward, natural and elegant derivation of the Faraday tensor.
 This derivation draws strong inspiration from Minkowski's